-Business rates are calculated and collected by your local authority.
-They are put in a central pool and then redistributed to local authorities according to the number of people living in the area.
+Business rates help to pay for local services.
+The council will calculate and collect local business rates.
+Then they are put in a central pool and redistributed back out to local authorities based on the number of people living in the area.

 Crossrail Business Rate Supplement (BRS)

 The Business Rate Supplements Act 2009 gives councils and the Greater London Authority (GLA) the power to levy a supplement (a BRS) on business rates in order to finance part of the Crossrail project.